Written by Anthony Robinson, and Nicole Pérez, for YK Law.

 • The affiliate is the importer of record for the bulk goods, manages the packaging process in Panama, and ships the finished products to B2B clients in Latin America.

-• The imports are not subject to customs clearance in Panamá, and the cross-border shipments to retailers face less customs red tape because they are made from Panamá more frequently and in smaller quantities.
+• The imports are not subject to customs clearance in Panamá, and the cross-border shipments to retailers face fewer customs red tape because they are made from Panamá more frequently and in smaller quantities.

 • The EMMA licensee is exempt from the following taxes: